LukasNiessen/ArchUnitTS/README.md

 ## Slices API

-The above info does not apply to the slices API but only to the files and metrics APIs. the slices API has different a way of filtering.
+The above info regarding filtering (`inFolder()` etc) does not apply to the slices API but only to the files and metrics APIs. the slices API has different a way of doing filtering.
 See more in the examples or below.

 ## 🔧 Nx Monorepo Support